 Lucy Shuker is a Paralympic Wheelchair Tennis Player with a career best ranking of World No. #5 in Singles and World No. #3 in Doubles.
-Current GB No.#1, Lucy is a Double Paralympic Medallist, Lucy is also a three times Wimbledon Finalist and National Champion amongst a number of other National and International successes.
+Current GB No.#1, Lucy is a Double Paralympic Medallist, former World Doubles Champion, three times Wimbledon Finalist and World Team Cup Medallist amongst a number of other National and International successes.

 Lucy started playing Wheelchair Tennis in 2002 following a motorbike accident which left her paralysed from the chest down.
 She has since gone on to represent Great Britain at three successive Paralympics; Beijing 2008, London 2012 and Rio 2016.
 Making history at the London 2012 Paralympics alongside fellow Brit Jordanne Whiley by becoming the first women to win a medal for Great Britain in wheelchair tennis; the pair came from match point down to secure Bronze in the women’s doubles event.
 Lucy and Jordanne retained their Bronze medal status at the 2016 Paralympic Games in Rio.

 Lucy trains at The National Tennis Centre in Roehampton, as well as upholding connections with Blackbrook Tennis Centre in Taunton who supported Lucy from the very early days and have continued to do so throughout her career.
 Lucy would not be where she is today without her dedicated team behind her and the love and support of those closest to her, all of whom make up Team Lucy.